Ghabri-EL/WebComicApp/StayAtHomies/README.txt

 Story 6 :
 To change hair color again select a color from the color palette (first button on left hand side bar) .
 Then use the 9th button down to change the hair color to the selected color .
 Character has to be selected in order for the operation to work .

+=== Story 7 & 8 ===

+How to execute :
+-Command to execute : java -jar StayAtHomies.jar -Required to execute: JDK version 13 or above

+Story 7 :
+First insert a character by pressing the second button on the left hand side bar , then selecting the image of the desired character .
+Once thats done , select the speech button which is 11th button down on the left hand side bar .
+A window will pop up where you can introduce the desired text , and press ok .
+A speech bubble will appear above the character with the desired text .
+Make sure the character is selected before inserting the speech bubble .

+Story 8 :
+Follow the same steps as described above in "Story 7" in order to insert a thought bubble by using the 12th button down from the left hand side bar .
+Make sure character is selected before inserting the thought bubble .

+Extra :
+If you wish to delete a speech bubble or a thought bubble , use the 13th button down from the left hand side bar .
+In order for the operation to work , make sure you select the character of which you want to delete the speech bubble .